rileysparsons/Spree/README.md

 In late May 2015, we debuted the first release of Spree for iOS on the Apple App Store.

+As of May 2017, Spree is no longer available for download on the Apple App Store, but read below for a description of the project and press received.

 ## Press
 The project recieved a good deal of attention in the Santa Clara University press.

 * Santa Clara Magazine, *Spring 2016*
   * https://magazine.scu.edu/scm/article.cfm?b=439&c=23795